Automate your development process

 EOF

-Then, you can add tests as usual and use the following command for generating a release build:
+Then, you can add tests as usual and use the following command to generate a release build:

 ./gradlew assembleRelease